Back to Louisiana

 • The exact criteria for determining fault are not specified in this amendment text.

-Plain English: The amendment changes specific sections of the bill related to broadband services by deleting certain lines and inserting new text, including repealing an entire section.
+Plain English: The amendment changes certain sections of the bill related to broadband services by removing or modifying specific lines and adding new text.

-• Deletes line 2 on page 1 and replaces it with a new phrase.
+• Removes line 2 on page 1 and replaces it with a new phrase.

-• Removes 'to provide for reimbursement of grantees;' from line 4 on page 1.
+• Deletes 'to provide for reimbursement of grantees;' from line 4 on page 1.

-• Replaces the content of lines 7 to 9 on page 1 with new text.
+• Replaces line 7 on page 1 with new content.

 Plain English: The amendment adds language to create a digital opportunity plan and establishes an office for broadband development and connectivity, while also clarifying the reference to the Infrastructure Investment and Jobs Act (IIJA) and BEAD.

-• Adds 'to provide for a digital opportunity plan' after 'grants;' on page 1, line 3.
+• Adds 'to provide for a digital opportunity plan' after 'grants;' in the bill text.

-• Inserts 'of broadband development and connectivity, which shall be referred to in this Subpart as office,' after 'office' on pages 2 and 3, lines 29 and 24 respectively.
+• Inserts 'of broadband development and connectivity, which shall be referred to in this Subpart as office,' after 'office' on two separate occasions.

-• Changes 'IIJA, BEAD' to 'Infrastructure Investment and Jobs Act, or IIJA, the Broadband Equity, Access, and Deployment, or BEAD,' on page 4, line 11.
+• Changes 'IIJA, BEAD' to 'Infrastructure Investment and Jobs Act, or IIJA, the Broadband Equity, Access, and Deployment, or BEAD,' for clarity.

 • The exact details of what a digital opportunity plan entails are not provided in the amendment text.

-• Further specifics about the functions and responsibilities of the new office for broadband development and connectivity are not included.
+• Further specifics about the functions and responsibilities of the new office are not included in this amendment.

 Plain English: The amendment changes the wording in two places to add 'state' before 'Public', and adds a word 'the' in another place.